-If you keep a list of your freezer, fridge, and pantry staples, you will never run out of basic supplies--and you will always have the ingredients to throw a meal together!
+If you keep a list of your freezer, fridge, and pantry staples, you will never run out of basic supplies--and you will always have ingredients on hand to throw a meal together!

 Buy less produce than you think you need.
-I don't have statistics, but my guess is that lettuce is the number one food that goes to waste in the US, and maybe even around the world.
+I don't have statistics, but my guess is that lettuce is the number one food that goes to waste in the US, and probably around the world.

 Buy to use up your perishables.
 I covered this above in "Food I Need to Use Up," but it's important enough that I'm mentioning it again.
 When you make your list, check your fridge to see what needs to go, and plan your list and your week's meals around those foods.
-For example, if you have a lot of spring mix that's on the verge of rotting in the next day or two, make sure you plan salad for a vegetable.
-Or if you have milk or cream that's been in there for awhile, maybe you want to make a nice cream soup for dinner, pancakes for breakfast tomorrow, or a cake for dessert (if you're into that sort of thing--but your family will love you for it).
+For example, if you have a lot of spring mix that's on the verge of going bad, make sure you plan salad for a vegetable.
+Or if you have milk or cream that's been in there for awhile, maybe you want to make a nice cream soup for dinner, pancakes for breakfast tomorrow, or a cake for dessert (if you're into baking--but your family will love you for it if you do).

 Don't plan meals for every night of the week.
 Plan at least one night for leftovers (more if you like to cook large batches) and one for takeout/eating out.
-Then, when you just don't feel like cooking (and you know this is going to happen), you won't feel nearly as guilty ordering that Chinese food than you would if you had a fridge full of a week's worth of meals.
+Then, when you just don't feel like cooking (and you know this is going to happen), you won't feel nearly as guilty ordering that Chinese food than you would if you had ingredients going bad in the fridge.

 If there's not enough for a full dinner, freeze lunch-sized portions.
-Then you've accomplished yet another thing: work lunches for a couple of days.
+Then you've accomplished something else: work lunches for a couple of days.
 Voila!

-This is where a vacuum sealer, my favorite kitchen appliance, can come in really handy.
+This is where a vacuum sealer can come in really handy.
 It makes freezing leftovers easy and it keeps food fresh and free of freezer burn for a really long time.
-Check out my article on why every kitchen needs a vacuum sealer for more info.
+Check out this article on why every kitchen needs a vacuum sealer for more info.

 Learn to go without.
 Last Thanksgiving, we had company for a week.
 After they left, I had so much food in the house that I didn't go grocery shopping for over a month.
-I didn't think it possible to go so long without food shopping, but it was actually pretty easy.
+I didn't think it possible to go so long without grocery shopping, but it was surprisingly easy.
 We had plenty of everything, and when we ran out of perishables, we just ate what was around that needed to be eaten up.
-Because I had a really well-stocked pantry and freezer, it was easy.
+Because I had a really well-stocked pantry and freezer, it was actually pretty easy.